-- "Xiao-I" is to Xiao-I Corporation, an exempted company with limited liability incorporated under the laws of Cayman Islands; - "AI Plus" is to AI Plus Holding Limited, organized under the law of British Virgin Islands, as our intermediate holding company; - "Xiao-i Technology" is to Xiao-i Technology Limited, organized under the law of Hong Kong, which is wholly owned by AI Plus; - "WFOE" is to Zhizhen Artificial Technology (Shanghai) Company Limited ("Zhizhen Technology"), a limited liability company established and existing under the laws of the PRC, which is wholly owned by Xiao-i Technology; - "Shanghai Xiao-i" or the "VIE" is to Shanghai Xiao-i Robot Technology Company Limited, a company limited by shares established and existing under the laws of the PRC; - "we," "us," or the "Company" in this prospectus are to Xiao-I, AI Plus, Xiao-i Technology, WFOE, and Shanghai Xiao-i, unless otherwise indicated or the context requires otherwise, and, in the context of describing our business, operations and consolidated financial information, "we," "us," or the "Company" are to Shanghai Xiao-i; - "Articles of Association" means the amended and restated memorandum and articles of association of Xiao-I; - "China" or the "PRC" is to the People's Republic of China, excluding Taiwan and the special administrative regions of Hong Kong and Macau for the purposes of this prospectus only; - "Ordinary Shares" are to the ordinary shares of the Company, par value US\$0.00005 per share; - "\$," "U.S.\$," "U.S. dollars," "dollars" and "USD" are to U.S. dollars; - "RMB" and "¥" are to Renminbi; - "Companies Act" is to the Companies Act (As Revised), Cap.
+- "Xiao-I" is to Xiao-I Corporation, an exempted company with limited liability incorporated under the laws of Cayman Islands; - "AI Plus" is to AI Plus Holding Limited, organized under the law of British Virgin Islands, as our intermediate holding company; - "Xiao-i Technology" is to Xiao-i Technology Limited, organized under the law of Hong Kong, which is wholly owned by AI Plus; - "WFOE" is to Zhizhen Artificial Technology (Shanghai) Company Limited ("Zhizhen Technology"), a limited liability company established and existing under the laws of the PRC, which is wholly owned by Xiao-i Technology; - "Shanghai Xiao-i" or the "VIE" is to Shanghai Xiao-i Robot Technology Company Limited, a company limited by shares established and existing under the laws of the PRC; - "the PRC operating entities" refers to the VIE, Shanghai Xiao-i, and its subsidiaries; - "we," "us," or the "Company" in this prospectus are to Xiao-I, AI Plus, Xiao-i Technology, WFOE, and Shanghai Xiao-i, unless otherwise indicated or the context requires otherwise, and, in the context of describing our business, operations and consolidated financial information, "we," "us," or the "Company" are to Shanghai Xiao-i; - "Memorandum and Articles of Association" means the amended and restated memorandum of association ("Memorandum") and the amended and restated articles of association ("Articles of Association") of Xiao-I; - "China" or the "PRC" are to the People's Republic of China, including the special administrative regions of Hong Kong and Macau, and excluding Taiwan for the purposes of this prospectus only; the term "Chinese" has a correlative meaning for the purpose of this prospectus; - "mainland China", "mainland of PRC" or "mainland PRC" are to the mainland China of the PRC, excluding Taiwan, the special administrative regions of Hong Kong and Macau for the purposes of this prospectus only; the term "mainland Chinese" has a correlative meaning for the purpose of this prospectus; - "PRC government", "PRC regulatory authorities", "PRC authorities", "PRC governmental authorities", "Chinese government", "Chinese authorities" or "Chinese governmental authorities" is to the government of mainland China for the purposes of this prospectus only; and the similar wordings have a correlative meaning for the purpose of this prospectus; - "PRC laws and regulations", "PRC laws", "laws of PRC", "Chinese laws and regulations" or "Chinese laws" are to the laws and regulations of mainland China; and the similar wordings have a correlative meaning for the purpose of this prospectus;

+- "Ordinary Shares" are to the ordinary shares of the Company, par value US\$0.00005 per share; - "\$," "U.S.\$," "U.S. dollars," "dollars" and "USD" are to U.S. dollars; - "RMB" and "¥" are to Renminbi; - "Companies Act" is to the Companies Act (As Revised), Cap.
 22 of the Cayman Islands.